teobresums/teobresums/benchmark/README.md

 $ make # build and run
 ```

+Notes:

-The benchmark directory is named after the last git revision, a subdirectory with the date is created.
-Information about the git revision are stored in a text file; the whole source code is backupped.
+ * The benchmark directory is named after the last git revision, a subdirectory with the date is created.
+ * Information about the git revision are stored in a text file; the whole source code is backupped.